Have you tried to open a European business bank account online? Welcome to the jungle.

-For some entrepreneurs and companies from non-EU countries, a European business bank account is a golden ticket.
+For some entrepreneurs and companies from non-EU countries, business bank accounts in Europe are a golden ticket.

-With a European business bank account, you can access European payment processors, transfer services, online marketplaces (like Amazon), and get debit cards.
-Plus, having access to the currencies and payment methods that your customers actually want is key.
+With a European business account, you can access European payment processors, merchant services, transfers, online marketplace (like Amazon), and get a debit card.
+Plus, having access to the currencies, services, and payment methods that your customers actually want is key.

 For example, government regulations in Europe keep prices artificially low for certain types of banking activities.
 Payment processors have to keep fees below certain amounts.
 And bank to bank transfers within the EU is regulated.

-If you’re from a non-EU country with unstable banks, high corruption, and an unpredictable currency– being able to open a European business bank account online is a godsend.
+If you’re from a non-EU country with unstable banks, high corruption, and an unpredictable currency– being able to open business bank accounts online in Europe to protect your money can be a godsend.

-It might also be the only way for your business to access a stable bank with a deposit guarantees up to €100,000.
+In fact, it might also be the only way for your business to access a stable bank with deposit guarantees up to €100,000.

-In GlobalBanks Insider, we get granular, giving you the tools, information, and support you need to open accounts and navigate the international banking world.
+In GlobalBanks IQ, we get granular, giving you the tools, information, and support you need to open an account and navigate the international banking world.

-Discover what the biggest pitfalls and stumbling blocks are in specific countries, banks, and even certain branches are before applying.
+Discover what the biggest pitfalls and stumbling blocks are in specific countries, banks, and even certain branches before applying for an account.

 Don’t go in blind.
 Don’t waste your applications.
 And stop repeating the same mistakes over and over again.

-If you get rejected at your “dream bank” because you made a careless mistake or didn’t know what you were doing– you just lost your chance at opening an account there.
+If you get rejected at your “dream bank” because you made a careless mistake or didn’t know what you were doing– you just lost your chance at opening a bank account there.

 And, that’s a huge problem.
 Sometimes, there are only one or two banks in an entire country that’ll work with your business.
 If you go to the wrong branch, wrong banker, or don’t have the right documents going in– you’ve essentially blacklisted yourself and eliminated that bank as an option for your company.

-A lot of business owners and entrepreneurs are brilliant when it comes to business– but they don’t know about the nuances of account opening and business banking.
+A lot of business owners and entrepreneurs are brilliant when it comes to business– but they don’t know about the nuances of opening an account and business banking.

-Let us do the heavy-lifting for you.
-Join GlobalBanks Insider and get access to the most powerful banking platform on the internet for entrepreneurs, business-owners, non-residents, expats, and international businesses.
+Let us do the heavy lifting for you.
+Join GlobalBanks IQ and get access to the most powerful banking platform on the internet for entrepreneurs, business owners, non-residents, expats, and international businesses.

-Fortunately, if you want to open a European business bank account online, feel lost, or just want to sort out your banking options, we can help.
+Fortunately, if you want to open business bank accounts online in Europe, feel lost, or just want to sort out your banking options, we can help.

-If you want to know which specific banks will accept you, which account opening strategies to use, how to avoid high fees, and overcome tough requirements, then we’d be happy to help you on your journey.
+If you want to know which specific banks will accept you, which strategies to use when opening an account, how to avoid high fees, and overcome tough requirements, then we’d be happy to help you on your journey.

 If you’re ready to take action and start opening international accounts now, you can access GlobalBanks IQ, our dedicated international banking intelligence platform.